Learn how to make this all-rounder chimichurri steak recipe. This sauce is super simple to make and comes together in no time!

 What is chimichurri?

 - Quick and easy.
-Just three simple steps, your chimichurri sauce is ready to go with your steak.
+Just three simple steps and your chimichurri sauce is ready to go with your steak!

 - Cost-effective.
-Affordable and easy to find ingredients, including tons of pantry staples.
+It’s made with affordable and easy-to-find ingredients, including mostly pantry staples.

 - Shallots.
 A milder and more flavorful alternative to onions.